 3. Blame for Change

-Why Do We Need To Stop the Blame Game?
+Why Do We Need To Stop the Blame Game In Relationship?

 Blaming is self-destructive – it disempowering rather than empowering.
 It hurts the relationship and blocks closeness.
 The fact is people who blame create more negativity for themselves and others.